lidofinance/lido-vesting-escrow/readme.md

   Check the output of the scripts and run the same command but with an additional arg as follows to be able to propose the transaction to Gnosis backend: `brownie run multisig_tx build input.csv prod!`.
-- To test transaction as a signer and send to Gnosis backend use the following command `brownie run multisig_tx check 0xsafeTxHash input.csv`.
+- To test transaction as a signer use the following command `brownie run multisig_tx check 0xsafeTxHash input.csv`.
+- To sign the transaction use `brownie run multisig_tx sign 0xsafeTxHash`